David Svetec, MD

 Medical degree from the University of Pennsylvania School of Medicine

 Residency at Wilford Hall Medical Center and Brooke Army Medical Center

 Fellowship in Clinical Laparoscopy, San Antonio, Texas

 Phi Beta Kappa Undergraduate Honor Society

-Diplomate, American Board of Urology
+Board Certified by the American Board of Urology

 Fellow, American College of Surgeons